helloabunai/ScaleHD/src/docs/RequiredPackages.rst

   xcode-select --install

 And press 'Install'.
 This will download a ~130MB package and install it for you.
+You need not do this on Ubuntu as Canonical have the sense to include a C++ compiler and package manager with their operating system, whereas Apple do not.

 The next step is to install PIP.
 PIP is a Python package manager, which allows you to install software from the Python package index, over the internet, without being required to get dependencies manually.
 Your computer system may already have PIP installed, but incase it doesn't, we will install it here.
 You need to download the Python script get-pip.py from https://bootstrap.pypa.io/get-pip.py.
 Once you have this downloaded, we need to run it to install PIP.